sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alert_solutions.md

 **Descriptions:**

-- _searcher: 80%+ or less than 30% container cpu usage total (1d average) across all cores by instance (not available on server)_
+- _searcher: 80%+ or less than 30% container cpu usage total (1d average) across all cores by instance_

 **Possible solutions:**